 Discussion and practice of discrete grammatical points necessary for successful oral and written communication.
 Students will practice using grammatical forms in various situations, such as informal conversations and short writing assignments.
 Class meets two hours a week; however, students are required to participate in the lab component for an additional two hours per week.
 Lab assignments are online to allow students to work at their own pace.
+Credits: 3 Lab Hours: 2 Lecture Hours: 2 Prerequisites: ESLN092 with a grade of C or better or Placement Test score

-ESLN095: American History and Citizenship
+ESLNO95: American History and Citizenship